itsfergydanny/MineableSpawners/README.md

 Checks for full inventories and cancels the block break if you are not using silk touch to prevent loss.

-Permission to mine spawners: mineablespawners.break
+Permission to mine spawners: mineablespawners.break (give the user mineablespawners.nosilk to let them break them without silk touch)

 Command | permission | description
 - /spawner (type) | mineablespawners.spawner | Change the spawner you are looking at's type.